Welcome to the tuning world for fishing reels!

 🎯 Note:

-For heavy lures (bigbaits etc.), a good stainless steel bearing is often sufficient because the casting weight itself generates a lot of momentum.
+With heavy lures (big baits, etc.), a good stainless steel bearing is often sufficient, as the casting weight provides plenty of momentum.

 ⚠️ Important:

-Premium bearings show their advantage especially with small, light lures – you can really feel the difference!
+Premium bearings show their advantage especially with small, light lures – you can definitely feel the difference!

-The ABEC rating assesses the manufacturing precision of ball bearings.
+The ABEC rating evaluates the manufacturing accuracy of ball bearings.

 The higher the number, the more precise the bearing – and the smoother the run.